New management team to lead Vår Energi after business areas re-shape

 Organisational changes to take effect in 4Q

-In the meantime, Vår Energi confirmed that the current organisational structure and management team will remain in place until the new structure is implemented.
+In the meantime, Vår Energi confirms that the current organisational structure and management team will remain in place until the new structure is implemented.
 This is planned to be completed within the fourth quarter of 2022.

 “It’s all about people, competence and preparing for the future.
 The changes we have now announced will enable our organisation to work more easily and efficiently, and thereby increase our overall productivity,” continued Rød.